nlpsandbox/notebooks/README.md

     jupyter notebook --allow-root --port=8888 --no-browser --ip=0.0.0.0

-This jupyter notebook is now available at http://localhost:8888
+The jupyter notebook is now available at http://localhost:8888

 ## Configuring the CI/CD workflow